teenjangst/mlrose-ky/README.md

 `mlrose-ky` is a Python package for applying some of the most common randomized optimization and search algorithms to a range of different optimization problems, over both discrete- and continuous-valued parameter spaces.

+## Contribution
+Feel free to open a [PR](https://github.com/knakamura13/mlrose-ky/pulls) or [Issue](https://github.com/knakamura13/mlrose-ky/issues) in this repository for Code related issues.
+For documentation enhancements or errors, please head to the [Documentation Respository](https://github.com/nkapila6/mlrose-ky)

+We look forward to your contribution!

 ## Project Background

 `mlrose-ky` is a fork of the [`mlrose-hiive`](https://github.com/hiive/mlrose) repository, which itself was a fork of the